jima80525/ctypes_example/clib1/ctypes.md

 -------------------------------------

-One of the great features of moving from C to Python is that you no longer need to spend time doing memory management (although the computer does, which can occasionally cause performance issues).
+One of the great features of moving from C to Python is that you no longer need to spend time doing manual memory management.
 The golden rule when doing ctypes, or any cross-language marshalling is that the language that allocates the memory also needs to free the memory.